Do I Need to Smart Host?

 - Select the Use the sender's IP address option and then, click Next.

-- Using this article for reference, add the IP addresses for your server (US, EU, or CA).
+- Using our Whitelisting Data and Anti-Spam Filtering Information article for reference, add the IP addresses for your server (US, EU, or CA).

 - Once you've added all of our IP addresses, click Next.